Tusharchhikara/Attendance-System/README.md

 It allows the administrator to manage student records and send attendance reports via email.

 *----------------------------------*
-Check How to use file before running the code as you will need to make some changes *----------------------------------*
+Check "Guide to setup" file before running the code as you will need to make some changes *----------------------------------*

 Features